ghulteam/wh40k-ragnarok/README.md

 __What's this?__

-Inspired by the the project of Fundamalleus [Fundapocalpyse][] I wanted to provide an alternative Version for Apocalypse.
+Inspired by the the project of Fundamalleus [Fundapocalypse][] I wanted to provide an alternative Version for Apocalypse.
 This extends the Original Repository [Apocalypse][] and will add new Datasheets in the style of the original Release and readjust some profiles and rules for gameplay.

 __Okay, nice project.
 Is it actually working?__ _I just want those files..._